What is Slow Fashion and Why it Matters

 Few things are worse than finding an unfortunate hole in your perfectly broken-in blue jeans.
 Don’t fret and start searching for sustainable denim just yet.

-If you don’t have the tools (or patience) to fix the zipper or mend the tear, find a local seamstress or tailor to do it for you.
-Moms can be a great resource on this front, too.
+If you don’t have the tools (or patience) to fix the zipper or mend the tear, find a local seamstress or tailor (or mom) to do it for you.

-Slow fashion is really starting to trend.
-Aware of all of the problems in the world of fast fashion, many slow fashion companies have been taking a stand for a fairer and more sustainable fashion industry.
+Aware of all of the problems, many fast fashion alternatives have been taking a stand for a fairer and more sustainable fashion industry.

 Fast fashion vs slow fashion are two opposite sides of the reversible jacket, but they have one common denominator: us.
 While there are many brands that are stepping up and correcting some of the problems of fast fashion, they require us as consumers to meet them halfway.